 - This also applies to the good guys in many a Power Rangers series.
 Five teenagers with attitudes is a small force to send against invading armies.
 It's often of a necessity, though - there are only so many Transformation Trinkets to go around.

 - In Person of Interest the team initially only consists of Finch and Reese.
 Reese quickly recruits Fusco, a Dirty Cop, as an informant and general helper.
 Their small number proves to be a serious problem when they have to follow three different people at the same time and Finch has to go out into the field rather than perform his usual Voice with an Internet Connection role.
 In the pilot Finch has a bunch of bodyguards and a lawyer working for him so it is possible that he employs a large number of people behind the scenes to support his operation but he deliberately keeps all that secret from Reese (and the audience).
-By the time the second season comes around they've added Carter (An honest cop) to the permanent team ranks along with Bear the dog, and have two (With the possibility of a third joining in the next season) other associates who they call in on specific cases.
-It's still a pretty small team for trying to prevent every premeditated murder in NYC and its surrounding suburbs.
+The largest Team Machine has ever gotten was during season 3, when they had five full members (Six if you count the dog), two specialists called in on a highly infrequent as-needed basis, and one independent operator who turned up whenever she needed their help.
+It's a pretty small team for trying to prevent every premeditated murder in NYC and its surrounding suburbs.

-- Buffy the Vampire Slayer has the Watchers' Council, an incredibly powerful and worldwide organization in charge of managing Slayers and fighting supernatural forces that has been in existence for thousands of years.
+- Buffy the Vampire Slayer has the Watchers Council, an incredibly powerful and worldwide organization in charge of managing Slayers and fighting supernatural forces that has been in existence for thousands of years.
 We meet about six or seven of them over the course of the series, and a few more in Angel.
+By the end of Season 7, Giles is the only remaining loyal member (having been reinstated during Season 5) and there are only two other former Watchersnote known to be alive.

 - In Star Trek: The Next Generation, when the Borg are approaching Earth, the Federation sends three tiny fighters (probably the Federation version of traffic cops) to counter it— they all get immediately vaporized.
 Even if that's literally all they have left after Wolf 359, you have to wonder why the Federation would send those poor pilots on a suicide mission.
 What did they think they'd accomplish?